luigigam/IS2_project/README.md

 # how to run the project:\n
     $ npm run devStart

+# credits
-# credits: Luigi Gammino, unitn
+Luigi Gammino, unitn